wyrover/Switch/docs/CodingConventionsGuidelines.md

 **root/docs/Diagrams/UML** folder contains the UML diagrams used to illustrate the markdown documentation and website.

-**root/docs/Doxygen** folder contains the specific files for Reference guide doxygen generation.

 **root/docs/Pictures** folder contains the pictures used to illustrate the markdown documentation and website.

 **root/examples** folder contains examples to show how to used Switch libraries.

-**root/lib** folder contains builded libraries.
-This folder is automaticaly create by the build.

 **root/scripts/cmake** folder contains scripts needed by cmake.